-Comment: The precinct with in the area controlled by Parramatta Local Environmental Plan 2011 and the Parramatta Development Control Plan 2011
+Comment: The precinct within the area controlled by Parramatta Local Environmental Plan 2011 (Published Date 18.12.2015) - Current Version 22 December 2021.
+And City of Parramatta Development Control Plan 2011.

 The density of the development complies with the allowable density in the planning codes for the area.
-Given the location of the development in relation to the Cabramatta town centre, retail facilities and community facilities and the rising demand for housing in the area, the proposed density is appropriate and consistent with the requirements as outlined Parramatta Development Control Plan 2011
+Given the location of the development in relation to Parramatta town centre, retail facilities, community facilities and the rising demand for housing in the area, the proposed density is appropriate and consistent with the requirements as outlined in Parramatta Development Control Plan 2011.